Sheldon-Lloyd/Cyber.Suniverse/Time-line.md

 ## Year 78 C.C.

+- To,asina is reluctant of the planed marriage as she has begun to develop feelings for Makkusu

 - Things move along smoothly until Tomasina tells Makkusu if not for her arranged political marriage that she would go back to his world with him.
 She puts her hand on his check and press her forehead and nose upon his.
 He assume that she is inviting a kiss.

         Makkusu: Ouch!

         Tomasina: What did you dooo!

-        Makkusu: I'm sorry I thought
+        Makkusu: I'm sorry I thought you wanted to kiss.

-        Tomasina: It was meraly a honi/hongi.
+        Tomasina: A kiss their is no food here to share a kiss with

         Makkusu talks to Jack